nreitano95/SIL_Assessment/2.BibTexParser/README.md

 ##### Unzip folder and navigate to the root folder named, 2.BibTexParser.

-##### Create a virtual environment to house the dependencies required for this program.
+##### Create a virtual environment in the root directory to house the dependencies required for this program.

 ````bash
 $ python -m venv venv